-Active and passive tests are now possible to execute or schedule in an redesigned user interface (UI).
-All the results are locally persisted in a database and sent when possible to a backend system that gathers the information from all the pocket probes from all over the world.
+With the developments made throughout this dissertation, all the results are now locally persisted in a database and sent when possible to a backend system that gathers the information from all the ArQoS probes.
+New tests such as SMS, Voice, Send DTMF Tones and Scan Wi-Fi networks are now supported, allowing to actively test the network, performing intrusive tests and passively collect KPIs and KQIs from it.
+All the tests are now allowed to execute on-demand or in scheduled fashion, which are detailed in section 4.2.4, using a redesigned user interface (UI).

-New tests like SMS are supported and the interactivity with other ArQoS probes was also tested.
-Furthermore, this solution has now connectivity with ArQoS management system supporting notifications and requests already defined for other probes.
+The solution has now connectivity with the ArQoS management system, delivering all the results, supporting notifications and requests already defined for other probes.
+Furthermore, the application now launches at the device boot, being able to run scheduled tests even if the UI is not in foreground.

-Lastly, new user preferences and configurations are allowed in the app and was given the support for automatically register radiologs, which are nothing more, nothing less than snapshots of the mobile network state.
+Lastly, in the settings page, new configurations are allowed for user to change, accordingly with its preferences and it was given support for automatically register radiologs, which are snapshots of the mobile network state.

 Document Structure

-This dissertation is split into 6 chapters of which, chapter 1, Introduction, was already presented.
+This report is split into 6 chapters of which, chapter 1, Introduction, was already presented.
 The remaining chapters are:

 Chapter 2: presentation of the state of art.
 The core concepts of quality of service, experience and cellular networks are discussed in this chapter.
-Distinct mobile operations systems, as well as some new technologies like VoLTE and VoWi-Fi, are also presented in this chapter.
-Additionally, it is also given a detailed analysis of some solutions proposals relevant to the problem;
+Distinct mobile operating systems, as well as some new technologies like VoLTE and VoWi-Fi, are also presented in this chapter.
+Additionally, a detailed analysis of some solutions proposals relevant to the problem are presented;

-Chapter 3: starts by mentioning the main objectives and requirements defined for the solution.
+Chapter 3: identification of main objectives and requirements defined for the solution.
 Is also given an overview of the ArQoS global product and the ArQoS Pocket solution main goals.
-Contributions of all stakeholders involved in the solution progression and lastly, it is detailed the solution architecture.
+Contributions of all stakeholders involved in the solution progression and lastly, the solution architecture.

-Chapter 4: description of the implemented solution and project architecture along with the technologies used and a detailed explanation of the followed approach during the implementation;
+Chapter 4: description of the implemented solution and internal architecture along with the used frameworks and a detailed explanation of the followed approach during the implementation;

-Chapter 5: presentation and evaluation of the results obtained, as well of insights about those.
+Chapter 5: presentation and evaluation of the obtained results, as well of insights in their regard.
 A description of the test methodology is described and the objectives and test results are then analyzed.

 Chapter 6: final conclusions about the chosen path and obtained solution, also addressing potential improvements for future work.